 Here are our top picks for the best bowling balls for hook in heavy oil conditions.

-The Storm EquinoX Solid ranks among the best bowling ball for hook this season.
+The Storm EquinoX Solid ranks among the best bowling balls for hook this season.
 It delivers strong backend motion while staying smooth and controllable.

 With its A1S Pearl coverstock and Solarion A.I.
 Core, the Equinox clears the front easily and responds quickly to friction.